pulibrary/princeton_ansible/roles/pulibrary.postgresql/README.md

 Role Variables
 --------------

-The role variable below determines whether the PostgreSQL server used is to be installed and run locally on this server or whether it already exists on a remote server:

 * postgresql_is_local - set it to `false` defaults to true (which is only valid for testing)
 * postgres_host - currently set it to `lib-postgres3.princeton.edu`